stikom-valley/food-app/README.md

 **Development Environment Preparation**

 1. Install [Flutter](https://docs.flutter.dev/get-started/install), we recommend installing Flutter with version 3 or higher.
-2. Clone the Project.
-3. Download the UI design on this [link](https://www.figma.com/file/3t50dDJpIiBs44tvMZop9r/Online-food-delivery-app-(With-vectors-of-illustrations)-(Community)?node-id=0%3A1).
+2. Download the UI design on this [link](https://www.figma.com/file/3t50dDJpIiBs44tvMZop9r/Online-food-delivery-app-(With-vectors-of-illustrations)-(Community)?node-id=0%3A1).
-4. Congrats!
+3. Congrats!
 You are ready to make a contribution.
-How can I contribute?
+[How can I contribute?](https://github.com/stikom-valley/food-app/edit/master/README.md#how-can-i-contribute)

 ## Project structure